dereuromark/CakePHP-DatabaseLog/docs/README.md

 There are a few guidelines:

 - Coding standards passing: `composer cs-check` to check and `composer cs-fix` to fix.
-- Tests passing for Windows and Unix: `php phpunit.phar` to run them.
+- Tests passing for Windows and Unix: `composer test` to run them.